 Chosen as one of OC Metro magazine's "20 Women to Watch," she's been nominated for the Orange County Business Journal's "Women in Business Awards" as well as their "Excellence in Entrepreneurship" award.
 The dramatic rights for for her adult novel, FLY ME TO THE MOON, were optioned by Ridley Scott's, Scott Free Productions, with Sharon Maguire (Bridget Jones' Diary) set to write and direct.
 While the dramatic rights for all 4 books in THE SOUL SEEKERS were optioned by Cheyenne Enterprises.

-Born and raised in Orange County, California, she's lived in both Mykonos and Manhattan and is now settled in Southern California where she's working on her next book.
+Born and raised in Orange County, California, she's lived in both Mykonos and Manhattan and is now settled back in Southern California where she's working on her new YA series, UNRIVALED (Harper Collins), set to debut in summer 2016, and a new MG, KISS MY WISH (Random House), set to debut winter 2016.
 You can visit her at: www.alysonnoel.com, www.immortalsseries.com or www.soulseekersseries.com.

 BOOK REPORT FACTS